serebrov/serebrov.github.io-hugo/content/posts/2014-01-04-git-revert-multiple-recent-comments.md

 G1 - G2 - G3 - G4 - G5 - B1
 ```

-And we can remove the last commit with `git reset --hard HEAD~1` (again, careful, it will remove any local uncommited changes and will rewrite history, do not use on public branches).
+And we can remove the last commit with `git reset --hard HEAD~1` (again, careful, it will remove any local uncommitted changes and will rewrite history, do not use on public branches).

 ## Rollback to the specific revision